 6. Isolation of fungi

 Following soil incubation and sample removal, fungi are isolated from the soil that adheres to the BDM films.
-If desired, bacteria can simultaneously be isolated with the same method using media appropriate for isolation of soil bacteria, such as 1/10X dilute tryptic soy yeast agar supplemented with 50 g/mL cycloheximide to deter fungal growth.
-When defined medium is required for bacterial isolations in Steps 5 and 7, M937 (plus cycloheximide) is a good choice.
+If desired, bacteria can simultaneously be isolated with the same method using media appropriate for isolation of soil bacteria, such as 1/10X dilute tryptic soy yeast agar supplemented with 50 g/mL cycloheximide to deter fungal growth37.
+When defined medium is required for bacterial isolations in Steps 5 and 7, M938 (plus cycloheximide) is a good choice.

 6.1.
 Prior to sample processing, prepare PBS and PDA chl30.
 Allow PDA chl30 plates to dry (unbagged) at room temperature for approximately 24 hours to eliminate condensation on the lids and the agar surface.
 Pre-label PDA chl30 plates.